h2oai/h2o-3/h2o-docs/src/product/data-science/k-means.rst

 -  `fold_column <algo-params/fold_column.html>`__: Specify the column that contains the cross-validation fold index assignment per observation.

--  `ignored_columns <algo-params/ignored_columns.html>`__: (Optional) Specify the column or columns to be exclude from the model.
+-  `ignored_columns <algo-params/ignored_columns.html>`__: (Optional, Python and Flow only) Specify the column or columns to be exclude from the model.
 In Flow, click the checkbox next to a column name to add it to the list of columns excluded from the model.
 To add all columns, click the **All** button.
 To remove a column from the list of ignored columns, click the X next to the column name.
 To remove all columns from the list of ignored columns, click the **None** button.
 To search for a specific column, type the column name in the **Search** field above the column list.
 To only show columns with a specific percentage of missing values, specify the percentage in the **Only show columns with more than 0% missing values** field.
 To change the selections for the hidden columns, use the **Select Visible** or **Deselect Visible** buttons.

 -  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: (Optional) Specify whether to ignore constant training columns, since no information can be gained from them.
 This option is enabled by default.